Mix Dal Dosa Recipe | Mix Lentil Dosa | Coriander Seeds Chutney Recipe

 Is dosa healthy for weight loss?

 Dosa is a great source of healthy carbohydrates.
-Having one or two dosas will supply with the necessary energy that your body need to stay energetic throughout the day.
-If you are planning to loose some extra fats then this mix dal dosa is an ideal option.
+Having one or two dosas will supply you with the necessary energy that your body needs to stay energetic throughout the day.
+If you are planning to lose some extra fat then this mix dal dosa is an ideal option.

 Is dosa a cheat meal?